-When I had just one child in kindergarten, things were so simple.
-It was easy to find time to also add a few learning activities for my then preschooler using this play based preschool curriculum.
+When I had just a child in kindergarten and one in preschool, things were so simple.
+It was easy to find 20 minutes to add a few learning activities for my preschooler using this play based preschool curriculum.
+45 minutes of kindergarten, and the rest the day to play…boom the day was done.

 2020-2021 kindergarten & 1st grade curriculum picks